lemonnish/personal-website-travel/_posts/2016-09-19-black-rock-desert.md

 After breakfast, we loaded everything back into/onto the cars and drove back into the canyon.
 We parked before the rocky drop in the road and hiked until the the canyon opened up into a mini valley.
 According to the map though, the north gate of the canyon was still a significant ways further out.
 On the way back to the cars, we admired the wild roses growing on the side of the path, the predatorial cat prints in the dust, and the cry of an eagle as it returned to its cliff-side nest.

 <div class='img-gallery'>
-{% include photo.html url="high-rock-canyon-jake.jpg" alt="Jake on top of the bluffs" size="large" %}
+{% include photo.html url="high-rock-canyon-jake.jpg" alt="Jake on top of the bluffs" size="xlarge" %}
 {% include photo.html url="high-rock-canyon-camp.jpg" alt="High Rock Canyon campsite" size="small" %}
 {% include photo.html url="high-rock-canyon-view.jpg" alt="view from the top of the bluffs" size="small" %}
 {% include photo.html url="high-rock-canyon-trail.jpg" alt="walking down the road through High Rock Canyon" size="small" %}
 {% include photo.html url="high-rock-canyon-flowers.jpg" alt="yellow flowers" size="small" %}
-{% include photo.html url="high-rock-canyon-bluffs.jpg" alt="craggy canyon walls" size="small" %}
+{% include photo.html url="high-rock-canyon-bluffs.jpg" alt="craggy canyon walls" size="med" %}
-{% include photo.html url="high-rock-canyon-stacy.jpg" alt="Stacy on the trail" size="small" %}
+{% include photo.html url="high-rock-canyon-stacy.jpg" alt="Stacy on the trail" size="med" %}
 </div>

 After leaving the canyon, we explored High Rock Lake, a long-dry lakebed.
 Notable features included fields of obsidian that caught the light as we drove by, several deserted houses, and a dilapidated lean-to.
 We stopped to hunt for arrowheads and later to eat lunch, explore the buildings, and shoot a couple of .22 caliber handgun rounds.